aaronbloomfield/pdr/labs/lab01/index.md

 -------

 Complete [Tutorial 1: Introduction to UNIX](../../tutorials/01-intro-unix/index.html) before proceeding.
+Remember that you should always complete the tutorial before starting the lab.

 For the pre-lab, you will need to write a **recursive** function called `xton()` to compute *x^n* for non-negative integers *n*.
 Assume that *x^0=1*.
 Put this function in a program with a `main()` function.
 Your program should prompt the user for two integer values, and raise the first to the power of the second by calling your `xton()` function.
 To keep the code simple, you can assume that your program will only be called with valid inputs.